Hydrodynamic attractors for the speed of sound in holographic Bjorken flow: Out-of-equilibrium speed of sound, entropy and temperature

-As in figure~\ref{fig:Thermo_AH}, one sees in the left image of figure~\ref{fig:Thermo_AH_diff} after a time of $\tau T_{\text{3rd}}\gtrsim 1$ all of the curves begin a universal trajectory, asymptotically approaching zero.
-The image on the right in figure~\ref{fig:Thermo_AH_diff} displays that this approach to agreement between thermodynamic and horizon based entropy densities is faster when taking into account further terms of the hydrodynamic derivative expansion.
+As in Fig.~\ref{fig:Thermo_AH}, one sees in the left image of Fig.~\ref{fig:Thermo_AH_diff} after a time of $\tau T_{\text{3rd}}\gtrsim 1$ all of the curves begin a universal trajectory, asymptotically approaching zero.
+The image on the right in Fig.~\ref{fig:Thermo_AH_diff} displays that this approach to agreement between thermodynamic and horizon based entropy densities is faster when taking into account further terms of the hydrodynamic derivative expansion.
 This can be seen by noticing that the solid lines (representing the difference computed with $T=T_\text{3rd}$) is closer to the axis for all curves displayed then corresponding dashed line (representing the difference computed with $T=T_\text{ideal}$).